 Perkins Central Garden Trail

 The first area you should plan to explore on foot is right near the entrance at the North Main Parking Lot.
-Here you’ll find a paved path that wanders though some of the largest and tallest rock formations in the park.
+Here you’ll find a paved path that wanders through some of the largest and tallest rock formations in the park.

 In this area you’ll see the difference between the large North Gateway Rock and the thin Sentinel Spires.
 The variety of rock formations at Garden of the Gods is really interesting.